Biomedical Sciences (BIOM)

 BIOM 5616 Graduate Biomedical Physiology

-Description: This course incorporates an evolutionary perspective to better understand physiologic principles and control mechanisms that maintain homeostasis.
+Description: This course provides a comprehensive study of the regulatory mechanisms within the major organ systems that enable the human body to maintain homeostasis.
 The fundamentals of physiology are emphasized in discussions of the integration of structure and function in all systems of the body, along with the integration of function among systems.
-Problem-solving techniques are utilized to develop student understanding, and enhance subsequent learning - both clinical and basic sciences.
+Problem-solving activities are utilized to develop student understanding and enhance subsequent earning — both in the basic and clinical sciences.

 Credit hours: 6